Get in Touch

 3. SG-SSH:

-1. Allows SSH port 22 incoming connections only from the single IP address matching the public IP of the student’s lab machine (or the public IP of the proxy if the lab machine is behind one).
+1. Allows SSH (port 22) incoming connections only from a single IP address matching the public IP of the student’s lab machine (or the proxy’s public IP if the lab machine is behind a proxy).

-6. Deploy an instance of an AMI corresponding to your chosen OS (preferably the latest RHEL/CentOS versions available in AMIs) and host the instance on Subnet-1.
+6. Deploy an instance using an AMI for your chosen OS (preferably the latest RHEL/CentOS versions in AMIs) and host it on Subnet-1.
 Attach the instance to the SG-Service and SG-SSH security groups.

-7. Access the instance using SSH from your lab machine.
+7. Access the instance via SSH from your lab machine.

 8. Install the NGINX server on this instance.

-9. Upload static content of your choice (HTML pages, images) to be served by NGINX on port 80 over HTTP, and define URLs for them.
+9. Place static content of your choice (HTML pages, images) to be served by NGINX (on port 80 via HTTP) and define URLs for them.

 10. Test the URL directly from that machine.